Lazy-Solutions/AdvancedSceneManager/docs/guides/Loading screens.md

 This guide explains how to use and customize loading screens in **Advanced Scene Manager (ASM)**.

-> **Want to perform actions as a scene has loaded, but _**while**_ the loading screen is visible?**\
+> Want to perform actions after a scene has been loaded, but **while** the loading screen is visible?
-Use ASM's callback interfaces like `ISceneOpen` or `ICollectionOpen`.
-These let you trigger logic once the scene is loaded—**but before** the loading screen closes.
+> Use ASM's callback interfaces like `ISceneOpen` or `ICollectionOpen`.
+These let you trigger logic once the scene is loaded, **but before** the loading screen closes.
 >
 > Perfect for deferred UI setups, data initialization, or network checks.
-See Callbacks for full interface details.
+See [Callbacks](Callbacks.md) for full interface details.

 ## Ways to Open a Loading Screen